The UCPD is the starting point for most collision investigators and covers the fundamentals used in collision

 Students are introduced to the law pertaining to Expert Witnesses and the content of the Expert report.

-GCSE in Maths and have studied some basic physics.
+GCSE in Maths (Grade C or above) and have studied some basic physics.
 Note that equivalent qualifications such as BTEC's, IBACS etc are also acceptable, see the DMU equivalence page for further qualification combinations.

 For those who do not meet the entry requirements you will need to demonstrate an understanding of mathematics and physics to about GCSE Grade C level, or broadly equivalent material.
 If necessary, an assessment will be made to clarify whether your background in this area is suitable for the course.
 Students taking this route will need to submit a personal statement listing how they use maths and physics in their current role as part of their application.
 Advice on completing a personal statement is available from UCAS here.

 Part-time study is roughly equivalent to studying at half the rate of a student on a full-time course at university.